lsst-sqre/sqr-064/index.rst

    input image you're starting with.
 It defaults to ``docker.io/lsstsqre/centos:7-stack-lsst_distrib-``.

-   Note that if there is no tag prefix, it should end with a colon, and that if you do this, you're on your own: SQuaRE expects its containers to be built on top of the DM stack image.
+   Note that if there is no tag prefix, the image name should end with a colon, and also that if you do specify the input image, you're on your own: SQuaRE expects its containers to be built on top of the DM stack image.

-   If you're just adding things to the stack image for your input container , you are likely to be fine, but it's entirely possible to introduce version incompatibilities while so doing.
+   If you're just adding things to the stack image for your input container, you are likely to be fine, but it's entirely possible to introduce version incompatibilities while so doing.
 It is certainly not going to work if you start with something that isn't based on the stack image.